-Swollen lymph nodes are not a disease but a symptom, usually of a controllable infection but sometimes of a more serious condition.
+Swollen lymph nodes are not a disease—they are a symptom, usually of a controllable infection but sometimes of a more serious condition.

 The term lymphadenopathy refers to lymph nodes that are abnormal in size, shape, or number.
 In “localized” lymphadenopathy, lymph nodes in only one area are affected.
 In “generalized” lymphadenopathy, enlarged lymph nodes are found in two or more separate areas of the body.
-This almost always points to the presence of a serious systemic disease.
+This almost always points to the presence of a serious systemic (all over the body) disease.

-Determining whether the condition is localized or generalized is a key part of trying to find out that is causing swollen lymph nodes.
-To make a diagnosis, the doctor will do the following:
+Determining whether the condition is localized or generalized is a key part of trying to find out what is causing swollen lymph nodes.
+To make a diagnosis, the doctor will:

-- Biopsy (tissue sample) the largest or most abnormal node if observation and other tests do not provide a diagnosis.
+- Take a biopsy (tissue sample) of the largest or most abnormal node if observation and other tests do not provide a diagnosis.

 Examples of conditions related to localized lymphadenopathy:

-- Conjunctivitis (inflammation of the membrane of the inner eyelid).
+- Conjunctivitis (inflammation [swelling] of the membrane of the inner eyelid)